1jour1vin

 Eye

-Light straw color, bright disc
+Light straw color, bright luster

 Nose

-Creamy and smooth, with aromas of lychee and plum, beautifully balanced with a slightly oily texture, and a savory finish with a hint of pepper.
+Creamy and smooth, with aromas of lychee and plum, beautifully balanced with a slightly oily texture, and a savory finish with a hint of pepper

 Serve